-Small-cap companies are poised to benefit from interest rate relief in 2024/2025.
-Interest rate cuts can lead to lower borrowing costs, increased consumer spending, renewed investor risk appetite, higher valuation multiples for small-cap stock and robust M&A activity.
+Small-cap companies are poised to benefit from interest rate relief in late 2024 and into 2025.
+Anticipation of rate cuts helped fuel a small-cap rally that drove the Russell 2000 Index 10% higher in July.
+We expect that further signals from the Federal Reserve to reduce interest rates will act as a strong catalyst for small-cap stocks.
+Interest rate cuts can lead to lower borrowing costs, increased consumer spending, renewed investor risk appetite, higher valuation multiples for small-cap stocks and robust M&A activity.

 - 1) Borrowing Costs: Compared to larger companies, smaller companies typically face higher borrowing costs due to their higher perceived risk.
 Lower interest rates allow these companies to borrow at cheaper rates, reducing their cost of capital.
 Access to low-cost funds can help these companies finance additional investments and manage debt more efficiently, potentially leading to higher growth rates. - 2) Consumer Spending: Lower interest rates benefit consumers by making loans and credit more affordable, leading to increased consumer spending.
 This directly boosts revenues for companies.
 Smaller companies, being more domestically focused, are typically more sensitive to changes in local consumer behavior compared to larger multinational corporations. - 3) Valuation Multiples: As interest rates decline, the present value of future earnings increases due to the lower discount rate.
 A lower discount rate leads to higher valuation multiples for stocks.
-For small-cap stocks, which are generally more reliant on earnings growth, the increase in valuation multiples is even more pronounced, as a significant portion of their value is based on future growth expectations. - 4) Investor Risk Appetite: In a low interest rate environment, returns on fixed-income investments like bonds are lower.
+For small-cap stocks, which are generally more reliant on earnings growth, the increase in valuation multiples is even more pronounced, as a significant portion of their value is based on future growth expectations. - 4) Investor Risk Appetite: In a low-interest rate environment, returns on fixed-income investments like bonds are lower.
 This often drives investors to seek higher returns in equities, including small-cap stocks, which are generally more volatile, but may offer the potential for higher returns. - 5) Mergers & Acquisitions Activity: After more than a year of sluggish M&A activity, the combination of declining inflation and anticipated rate cuts is expected to rejuvenate deal-making.
 Companies utilize M&A to stimulate growth, gain competitive advantages, or influence supply chains.
 Small-cap companies are natural beneficiaries of increased deal activity and are often prime targets for private equity investments.